When your group decides to use Upham Woods:

 - Complete an online Evaluation of Upham Woods.

-- Complete and turn in Health Forms, Health Log, copy of First Aid Coordinator’s CPR & first aid card or certification, Assumption of Risk, Billing and Participation Report, before you leave camp.
+- Complete and turn in copy of First Aid Coordinator’s CPR & first aid card or certification, Assumption of Risk, Billing and Participation Report, before you leave camp.
+The group retains Health Forms, and Health Log.